Perhaps no other organization or fraternity has been subjected to conspiracy theories and myths as is the case with Freemasonry.

 Anti-Masonry activists have been instrumental in waging a centuries-old war against Freemasonry and have used every trick and tool available in the arsenal of a propagandist for this purpose.

-We as humans have a natural fear of anything which we don’t understand and this is the primary reason for the astronomically high number of superstitious beliefs and Masonic conspiracy theories which are found across all cultures.
+We as humans have a natural fear of anything that we don’t understand.
+This is the primary reason for the astronomically high number of superstitious beliefs and Masonic conspiracy theories found across all cultures.

 Anti-Masons have used this fear coupled with the traditional secrecy of Freemasonry to the best of their advantage.

-Freemasonry, in its earlier centuries, was a secretive organization due to persecution which it suffered at the hand of State and Church.
+In its earlier centuries, Freemasonry was a secretive organization due to persecution, which it suffered at the hand of the State and Church.

 In earlier days’ governments used to consider anything which they can’t control as a threat (some say this is true even today) and thus; The Freemasons (and other secret societies similar to it) were singled out as a threat to the ruling class and persecuted.

 In this article, we’ll take a look at some of the more popular Masonic conspiracy theories and why they are just false.